 This story is classic mythic structure with a protagonist who goes out of the house, along a road and meets various characters along the way (here just one character: the dragon).
 At the end of the mythic journey she is back home, but she is a changed person and now knows her own true desires.

 The reason this is a ‘feminist’ story is because for the past 3000 years or so until quite recently, the heroes of mythic stories have all been male.
 The Paper Bag Princess is a classic feminine re-visioning of mythic strucuture: our girl hero doesn’t rely on weaponry but rather on her wits.
-We’re seeing more female myth stories now, with Pixar’s Inside Out being the most recent high-profile example.
+We’re seeing more big struggle-free myth stories now, with Pixar’s Inside Out being the most recent high-profile example.

 The princess is set on a path to get married to a horrible prince.
 She needs to go outside the castle to learn more about herself and the wider world.